 Choosing an 88-key synthesizer

 Actually sitting down and choosing just one product might be the most difficult step in deciding which synthesizer you should buy.
 As always, it totally comes down to your personal preference along with other factors such as what you’ll be using your synth for, how much performance you need, and how the instrument will be used.
 Thankfully, most 88 key synthesizers are pretty similar in a lot of ways and you won’t be missing out on other functions if you choose one keyboard over another.
 Basically, one can’t really go wrong in picking the best synthesizer as they’re all good, given they have mostly positive reviews and the price range is decent.
+Something like the Kawai MP11SE can be recommended for those who are in search of a product that is close to resembling a true instrument.

 When you need more than just a regular 61-key synth or a plain mini synthesizer, you can be sure to count on an 88 key board to take care of you.
 The most fine-tuning, features, and usually the best sound quality comes on these larger keyboards and few disappoint.